 Continue Reading

-The Text Editor has many icons that assist with entering content into your course.
-Several of these icons and functions should be familiar to anyone who uses a word processor.
-This default text editor allows you to format your text easily without any knowledge of HTML.
-NOTE: Hover your mouse over each icon to reveal [...]
+The TinyMCE text editor contains a menu and toolbar to assist you with entering formatted content into your course.
+These functions should be familiar to anyone who uses a word processor.
+This text editor allows you to format your text easily without any knowledge of HTML.
+Moodle Documentation for the TinyMCE text editor.

 Continue Reading